 \section{Introduction}

-With the discovery of the Standard Model Higgs boson at Large Hadron Collider \cite{CMS:2012qbp,ATLAS:2012yve}, the last missing piece of the Standard Model has been found.
-While the search for physics beyond the Standard Model at high energies has been continuing, there are low energy tools which could be used to test physics beyond the SM.
+With the discovery of the Standard Model Higgs boson at Large Hadron Collider \cite{CMS:2012qbp,ATLAS:2012yve}, the last missing piece of the Standard Model (SM) was found.
+While the search for physics beyond the Standard Model at high energies has been continuing, there are low-energy tools which could be used to test physics beyond the SM.
 Recently measured coherent elastic neutrino-nucleus scattering (\cevens) \cite{COHERENT:2017ipa, COHERENT:2018imc,COHERENT:2020iec,COHERENT:2020ybo} is one of such powerful tools, which has been considered for new physics scenarios \cite{Lindner:2016wff,Billard:2018jnl,AristizabalSierra:2018eqm,Miranda:2019skf}, for performing precision tests of the Standard Model \cite{Miranda:2019skf,Canas:2018rng}, as well as being instrumental for many other implications \cite{Dutta:2019eml,Cadeddu:2019eta,Papoulias:2019lfi,AristizabalSierra:2019ufd,Bellenghi:2019vtc,NUCLEUS:2019igx}.

-The \cevens is an elastic scattering process which takes place between low energy neutrinos (in MeV range) and atomic nuclei.
-It is a weak interaction mediated by $Z$ boson with a tiny momentum transfer (in keV range), which makes the interaction coherent with the nucleus, whose cross section in the SM is scaled as the square of the number of neutrons in the nucleus ($\sim N^2$).
+The \cevens is an elastic scattering process which takes place between low-energy neutrinos (in the MeV range) and atomic nuclei.
+It is a weak interaction mediated by $Z$ boson with a tiny momentum transfer (in the keV range), which makes the interaction coherent with the nucleus, whose cross section in the SM is scaled as the square of the number of neutrons in the nucleus ($\sim N^2$).
 This brings an enhancement to the cross section as compared to the other scatterings in the same energy range.